Flexible package options allow Pennsylvania food professionals to select exam-only, training-only, or bundled certification paths.

 Yes.
 Our Group Registration system allows business owners and managers to enroll multiple employees, track their training progress, monitor exam results, and manage certificates—all from one convenient dashboard.

-In Pennsylvania, food establishments licensed by the state must have at least one staff member who holds a certified food protection manager (CFPM) credential.
+In Pennsylvania, food establishments licensed by the state must have at least one staff member who is a certified food protection manager (CFPM).
 This certification is essential for demonstrating knowledge of proper food safety practices.

 The certified manager doesn’t need to be present during all business hours but must be reachable at all times the facility is operating.
 Each certified individual may only be designated for one location.

-To earn certification, candidates must pass an exam from an ANSI-CFP accredited program, like the one provided by AAA Food Handler.
+To earn certification, candidates must pass an exam from an ANAB-CFP Accredited program, like the one provided by AAA Food Handler.

 It’s also important to know that several counties in Pennsylvania oversee their own food safety manager regulations.
 These include: